Pjmcnally/SLW/README.md

 This repo holds scripts and other automation tools I am using for work at SLW.

-Autohotkey scripts (espescially AutoUpload are a work in progress).
+My automation tools are divided into two parts.

+The first part is made up of AutoHotkey Scripts.
+In addition to basic text replacement, I use AutoHotkey to write full emails and expedite repetitive tasks.
+The largest script I have written is AutoUpload_loop.
+This script automatically uploads files into the USPTO reference submission page.

-AutoUpload (at this point is 3 different scripts).
-There is a legacy script, a current script and an experimental looping script.
-The current script is the only one I wish to be deployed but several people are still using the legacy script.
+AutoUpload, at this point, is 3 different scripts.
+There is are 2 legacy scripts and a more advance looping script.
+I would prefer everyone use the advanced script but some people are still using the legacy script.

+The second portion of my automation tools is the JavaScript I have written to more quickly and easily manipulate FIP.